A group of women talk about raising children.

 There was no internet back then.
 Only your small group of high school friends or your even smaller group of work friends.
 You didn’t meet people outside of your city, you didn’t google ‘mother, wound, help.’
 There weren’t thousands of pages of returns of people struggling through a trauma you recognized.

-There was only books.
+There were only books.
 The Bluest Eye.
 Beloved.
 Sula.
 And in those books, there were the people you meet online now.

 The daughter wounded.